hugovk/tqdm/examples/paper.md

 of progress of computations or data transfer).
-It is also useful for developers for debugging purposes, both as a profiling tool and also as a way of displaying logging information of an iterative task (such as error during training of machine learning algorithms).
+It is also useful for developers for debugging purposes, both as a profiling tool and also as a way of displaying logging information of an iterative task (such as error during training of thing labelling algorithms).
 Due to its ease of use, the library is also an ideal candidate for inclusion in Python educational courses.
 For general (not necessarily Python) purposes, the command-line interface (CLI) mode further presents a useful tool for CLI users and system administrators monitoring data